 Participated in: 2014, 2015, 2016, 2017 Summer General Programs

-Robert J. Jackson Jr. is a Professor of Law and director of the Program on Corporate Law and Policy at Columbia Law School.
+Robert J. Jackson Jr. is a SEC Commissioner and Professor of Corporate Governance at New York University Law School.

 His research emphasizes empirical study of executive compensation and corporate governance matters.
 Known for its dynamic lectures and active engagement with students outside the classroom, in 2012 he was honored with the Columbia Law School Willis L.M.
 Reese Prize for Excellence in Teaching.